atilaneves/unit-threaded/README.md

 add all tests in a package.
 To mitigate this and avoid having to manually write the name of all the modules containing tests, a utility called [`run_tests_in_dir`](utils/run_tests_in_dirs.d) can be used to generate a source file automatically.
-To use it, pass as the 1st argument a file name to generate, and the rest of the arguments should be directory names.
-It will automatically generate a file and execute it with rdmd, then print the result.
+Simply pass in the desired directories to scan as command-line arguments.
+It automatically generates a file, executes it with rdmd, and print the result.
+Use the -h option to get help on the command.

 There is support for debug prints in the tests with the `-d` switch.
 This is only supported in single-threaded mode (`-s`).
 Setting `-d`